ksuther/KSImageNamed-Xcode/README.md

 1. Only include images that are in the current project.
 Currently all images in the workspace are shown.
 2. Show an image preview and dimensions when clicking on an imageNamed: string in the editor

+Note that this project is compiled with garbage collection supported, which means you must handle both garbage collection and reference counting.
+This means manual reference counting, not ARC!

 ## License